NUH Maternity Covid-19 FAQ’s

 Unfortunately, the birth pool will not be available for those who have had a positive test returned.
 However, you will still be supported to be mobile, use birthing equipment such as a birthing ball, and birth in a position of your choice.
 You will still be able to have access to pain relief options, such as gas and air and an epidural.

-If you test positive for COVID-19, your birth partner cannot be from the same household as you.
+If you test positive for COVID-19, your birth partner cannot be from the same household as you, as they will need to self-isolate at home.
 You can arrange an alternative birth partner who is symptom-free.
 If you have tested positive/have symptoms of COVID-19 and require birth in the operating theatres such as a forceps or Caesarean birth, it will not be possible for a birth partner to attend with you in the operating theatres.
 Our midwives and obstetricians will be there to fully support you throughout your labour and birth.

 After your baby is born, you will still be able to have skin-to-skin and hold and care for your baby – it is not recommended for mothers and babies to be unnecessarily separated and you can still breastfeed your baby, if this is your chosen feeding method.
 You will be given advice by the staff caring for you about the signs of an unwell baby, but the evidence suggests the risk of transmission is low.